Definition

 Diagnosis

-Upon trauma suspicion should be raised if there is tenderness and swelling in the TMT –joints.
+A Lisfranc injury should be suspected if there is tenderness and swelling over the midfoot following injury.

 Medical treatment